Sean Taylor. BPC Registered Psychodynamic Psychotherapist.

 My training to qualify and register as an adult psychotherapist had a specialist focus upon intercultural dynamics.
 I have experience of running Analytic Psychotherapy Groups and Mentalization Based Treatment programmes.
 I have worked in a number of different Therapeutic Communities and have been involved in the development of such programmes within the NHS.
 I am trained in Mentalization Based Treatment.

-I am an Honorary Teacher for the Clinical Psychology Doctorate at Liverpool University.
+Till 2019 I was Honorary Teacher for the Clinical Psychology Doctorate at Liverpool University.
 I am also on the board of Trustees for Group Analysis North, a Group Analytic Training Institution based in Bolton.

-Along with a Clinical Psychology colleague I provide organisational consultancy to an inner city Primary and Secondary School.
-The task of this work, alongside the Senior Leadership Team, is to develop a 'Healthy Mind' environment where young people's mental health problems can be effectively worked with in the school environment.
-This work involves consultation, training and supervision of teacher groups and pastoral care staff.
+Along with a Clinical Psychology colleague I provide organisational consultancy to two Secondary Schools in connection to staff wellbeing, pupil's learning and mental health.
+This work supports the Senior Leadership Team to develop a 'Healthy Mind' environment where young people's mental health is connected to their learning potential..
+The work involves consultation, training and supervision of teacher groups and pastoral care staff.

 Accredited register membership